CovertLab/wcEcoli/docs/misc/add_new_gene.md

     the values for the new gene expression and translation are saved to the simulation metadata so that they may be used in analysis.
     * Expected variant indices (int, positive):
+      * z > 0: converted to an index for media condition, index for a list of new gene expression variant factors, and an index for a list of new gene translation efficiency values
+        * condition_index = z div 1000
+        * new_gene_index = z - condition_index * 1000
+      * Expected condition_index values
+        * (dependent on sim_data.ordered_conditions and should be the same order as rows in `reconstruction/flat/condition/condition_defs.tsv`)
+        * 0: control (minimal media)
+        * 1: with amino acids
+        * 2: acetate
+        * 3: succinate
+        * 4: minimal media (anaerobic)
+      * Expected new_gene_index values
         * 0: control (knockout new gene expression)
-      * z > 0: converted to an index for a list of new gene expression variant factor and an index for a list of new gene translation efficiency values
+        * 1000 > y > 0: converted to an index for a list of
+            new gene expression variant factor and an index for a list of new gene translation efficiency values
           * separator = number of translation efficiency values to try
-        * expression_index = index div separator + 1
+          * expression_index = y div separator + 1
-        * translation_efficiency_index = index mod separator
+          * translation_efficiency_index = y mod separator
     * Example:
       * `NEW_GENE_EXPRESSION_FACTORS = [0, 7, 8]`
         * `NEW_GENE_EXPRESSION_FACTORS[expression_index]` specifies the factor to multiply the expression level of all new genes by